 - Chest congestion – most young infants have chest congestion and “junky breathing” from time to time due to saliva and regurgitated milk.
 This is virtually never a reason to page your doctor after hours.
 Holding baby upright and sleeping upright in arms or a car seat can help until you call your doctor during normal business hours.

 - Rapid breathing or panting is common in newborns.
 If there is no other sign of illness, it comes and goes and your baby is breathing comfortably most of the time, there’s no need to worry.

 - Wheezing – most cases of newborn wheezing are simply due to “junky breathing” due to saliva and regurgitated milk, and are not a worry.
 True wheezing with labored breathing and “caving in” of the chest that persists for hours despite steam, upright positioning, and gentle clapping on the chest and back does warrant a page to your doctor.

 - Labored breathing with “caving in” of the chest.
 This can indicate a serious respiratory illness and warrants a page to your doctor if it persists for hours despite steam, upright positioning, and gentle clapping on the chest and back.

-Infants and children – there are several different types of BREATHING DIFFICULTY that infants and toddlers experience.
+There are several different types of breathing difficulty that infants and toddlers experience.
 Decide which situation describes your child, and follow the instructions: